-Welcome to this tutorial, I will present you the functionalities of the Normal Modes Advanced (NMA) SAMSON Element.
+In this tutorial, we will present you the functionalities of the Normal Modes Advanced (NMA) SAMSON Extension.

 First, you have to import a structure.
 For this tutorial I used the 1vpk PDB entry.
 Then, you launch the NMAL module and indicate the desired number of modes, interactions cutoff distance, and potential function.
 For now, the elastic network model potential is the one that is available but more potential functions, like the Gaussian network model, will be added in the future.